- Drop cloths

-If priming bathroom cabinets that have been previously painted—especially if going from a darker to a lighter paint color—apply an additional coat of primer on each cabinet surface and allow it to cure completely.
-(But, if priming an unfinished cabinet, you can skip the extra coat.)
+If you are priming bathroom cabinets that have been previously painted, especially if you’re going from a darker to a lighter paint color, apply another coat of primer on each cabinet surface and allow it to cure completely.
+(If you’re priming an unfinished cabinet, you can usually skip the extra coat.)

-Repeat Steps 9 and 10 to prime the cabinet door backs, if painting them.
+Repeat Steps 9 and 10 to prime the backs of the cabinet doors, if you are painting them.

-To paint the cabinet, pour a small amount of oil- or a latex-based paint from a can into a paint tray.
-(The best paint for wood located in moisture-intense environments bathrooms and kitchens is oil-based, but mold- and mildew-proof latex-based interior paints—available from Zinsser and other brands—can be swapped in for oil paint if you prefer a faster-drying paint that emits fewer volatile organic compounds.)
-When choosing paint, note that semi-gloss and high-gloss repel moisture more effectively than flat and eggshell, and darker shades hide dirt better than lighter colors.
+To paint the bathroom cabinet, pour a small amount of oil-based paint or mold- and mildew-proof latex paint into a paint tray.
+(The best paint for wood furnishings in bathrooms and kitchens is oil-based paint, but mold- and mildew-proof latex-based interior paints can be swapped in for oil paint if you prefer a faster-drying paint that emits fewer volatile organic compounds.)
+When choosing paint, note that semi-gloss and high-gloss finishes repel moisture more effectively than flat and eggshell finishes, and darker shades hide dirt better than lighter colors.

-For the best finish, work with the tools best suited for the type of paint you’ve picked:
+For a professional-looking finish, work with the tools best suited for the type of paint you’ve selected:

-• If rolling on oil-based paint, opt for a natural fiber, polyester blend, or wool roller cover.
+- If you are using an oil-based paint, opt for a natural fiber, polyester blend, or wool roller cover.

-• If applying latex paint, use a synthetic roller cover.
+- If you’re applying latex paint, use a synthetic roller cover.

-• If working with oil-based paint, use a natural bristle brush to paint grooves in the door and drawer fronts.
+- If you are using oil-based paint, use a natural-bristle brush to paint grooves in the door and drawer fronts.

-• If it’s latex-based paint, use a synthetic bristle brush.
+- If you’re using latex-based paint, use a synthetic-bristle paint brush.

 Let the base coat dry according to the manufacturer’s instructions.

-Give your bathroom cabinets one to two additional coats of paint over the base as needed to achieve the desired depth of color.
-Allow each coat to dry fully before applying the next, then let the top coat dry fully.
+Give your bathroom cabinets an additional coat of paint or two over the base as needed to achieve the desired depth of color.
+Allow each coat to dry fully before applying the next, then let the top coat dry completely.

-Repeat Steps 12 and 13 to paint the cabinet door backs, if desired.
+Repeat Steps 11 and 12 to paint the backs of the cabinet doors, if desired.

-Discard the drop cloths and remove the painter’s tape from the cabinet.
-Retrieve the hinge screws (or clips) to re-attach the door hinges to the cabinet.
-Reinstall the cabinet doors and drawers as you removed them, then re-attach the door and drawer hardware.
+Roll up and remove the drop cloths, and remove the painter’s tape from the cabinet.
+Retrieve the hinge screws (or clips) to reattach the door hinges to the cabinet.
+Reinstall the cabinet doors and drawers as you removed them, then reattach the door and drawer hardware.